TAKING YOUR PET

-Pets can travel free of charge on our Irish Sea routes – so there’s no need to leave your furry friends behind.
+Pets can travel free of charge on our Cairnryan/Larne route – so there’s no need to leave your furry friends behind.

-If you’re travelling by car you can take up to four pets for free.
-All pets must stay in the car while on board, but you may visit your pet on our longer sailings subject to staff availability.
+If you’re travelling by car you can take up to four pets for free, and all pets must stay in the car while on board.

 There are no facilities for foot or coach passengers to travel with their pets and the only pets allowed on the passenger decks are registered Guide or Assistance Dogs.
 If you’re bringing a pet from outside the UK, you will need to check the legal requirements before you travel.

 Below we’ve put together a few tips on how to make the journey as hassle-free and comfortable as possible for you and your pet.

 - Passengers with pets need to check in at least 90 minutes before departure.

 - It is the passenger’s responsibility to clean up after their pet.